anazopyreo/Merge-Sorted-Array/README.md

  - Going through the rest of nums1 is unnecessary since it already contains all remaining items sorted into their correct places

 ## Complexity
    - Time Complexity: O(m+n) due to iterating through both arrays
-    - Space Complexity: O(1) since no additional storage space is used
+   - Space Complexity: O(1) since only constant amount of additional memory is used